-Two of them were arrested a few hours later, Rani himself was hiding from justice, but already on April 28 was arrested in Benapol, on the border with India.
+Two of them were arrested several hours later, Rani himself was hiding from justice, but on April 28 he was arrested in Benapol, on the border with India.

 4. Sampun Shopping Center Collapse, South Korea

-The collapse of the Sampun shopping center occurred 29 on June 1995 of the year in the area of Sochhogu in Seoul, Republic of Korea.
-This is the largest peaceful time disaster in the history of South Korea, 502 people died, 937 were injured.
+The Sampun Shopping Center collapsed on June 29, 1995 in the Seochhogu District in Seoul, Republic of Korea.
+It is the largest peacetime disaster in South Korean history, with 502 deaths and 937 injuries.

-In 1994, the financial sector, located on the second floor opposite the sports center, was moved to the first floor, and in its place 5 January 1994 was opened a bookstore.
+In 1994, the financial sector, located on the second floor opposite the sports center, was moved to the first floor, and on January 5, 1994, a bookstore was opened in its place.

-Due to the weight of a huge number of books, cracks began to appear in the lobby of the sports center, which gradually widened.
-As a result, 3 March 1995, the bookstore was closed, but the growth of cracks did not stop.
+Due to the weight of a huge number of books, cracks began to appear in the lobby of the sports center, they gradually expanded.
+As a result, the bookstore was closed on March 3, 1995, but this did not stop the growth of cracks.

-In April, 1995, over the restaurants of the north wing, appeared cracks in the ceiling.
-From May, sand began to crumble out of them, and the floor of the 5 floor began to slowly subside.
+And already in April 1995, cracks appeared in the ceiling above the restaurants in the northern wing.
+Since May, sand began to pour out of them, and the floor of the 5th floor slowly sagged.

 Lim Hyun Zhe, the supervisor, the representative of the side that blocked the gas, spoke of the need to evacuate people and urgent repairs.

-Engineer Lee Hak Soo was of the opinion that the crisis can be overcome by running repairs without stopping the shopping center.
-The management was inclined to this version, then the discussion of the necessary measures began.
-An hour after that, Lim went to his office for the drawings.
+Engineer Lee Hak Soo expressed the opinion that the crisis can be overcome by ongoing repairs without stopping the shopping center.
+The management leaned towards this version, then began to discuss the necessary measures.
+An hour after that, Lim went to his office for drawings.

 The technical specialists of Sampun closed the second floor of the sports center and the passage through it according to the plan for the repair of the central hall.